Elephantine: Temples

 Prior to 1822, there were temples to Thutmose III and Amenhotep III on the island.
 In 1822, they were destroyed during the campaign of Muhammad Ali, who had taken power in Egypt, to conquer Sudan.
 Both temples were relatively intact prior to the deliberate demolition.

-The first temple was the Temple of Satet, it was founded around 3000 BC and enlarged and renovated over the next 3,000 years.
+The main two temples of the island were for the Goddess Satet and the God Khnum.
+The first temple was the Temple of Satet, founded around 3000 BC and enlarged and renovated over the next 3,000 years.
 There are records of an Egyptian temple to Khnum on the island as early as the Third Dynasty.
 This temple was completely rebuilt in the Late Period, during the Thirtieth Dynasty of Egypt, just before the foreign rule that followed in the Graeco-Roman Period.
-The Greeks formed the Ptolemaic dynasty during their three-hundred-year rule over Egypt (305–30 BC) and maintained the ancient religious customs and traditions, while often associating the Egyptian deities with their own.

-Most of the present day southern tip of the island is taken up by the ruins of the Temple of Khnum.
+The Greeks formed the Ptolemaic dynasty during their three-hundred-year rule over Egypt (305–30 BC) and maintained the ancient religious customs and traditions, while often associating the Egyptian deities with their own.Most of the present day southern tip of the island is taken up by the ruins of the Temple of Khnum.
 These, the oldest ruins still standing on the island, are composed of a granite step pyramid from the Third Dynasty and a small temple built for the local Sixth Dynasty nomarch, Heqaib.
 In the Middle Kingdom, many officials, such as the local governors Sarenput I or Heqaib III, dedicated statues and shrines into the temple.

 Nilometers

 A nilometer was a structure for measuring the Nile River's clarity and the water level during the annual flood season.
 There are two nilometers at Elephantine Island.
 The more famous is a corridor nilometer associated with the Temple of Satis, with a stone staircase that descends the corridor.
 It is one of the oldest nilometers in Egypt, last reconstructed in Roman times and still in use as late as the nineteenth century AD.
 Ninety steps that lead down to the river are marked with Arabic, Roman, and hieroglyphic numerals.
 Visible at the water's edge are inscriptions carved deeply into the rock during the Seventeenth Dynasty.

-The other Nilometer is a rectangular basin located at the island's southern tip, near the Temple of Khnum and opposite the Old Cataract Hotel.
+The other nilometer is a rectangular basin located at the island's southern tip, near the Temple of Khnum and opposite the Old Cataract Hotel.
 It is probably the older of the two.
 One of the nilometers, though it is not certain which, is mentioned by the Greek historian Strabo.

 Many sources claim that the fabled "Well of Eratosthenes", famous in connection with Eratosthenes' presumed calculation of the Earth's circumference, was located on the island.
 Strabo mentions a well that was used to observe that Aswan lies on the Tropic of Cancer, but the reference is to a well at Aswan, not at Elephantine.
 Neither nilometer at Elephantine is suitable for the purpose, while the well at Aswan is apparently lost.